HuYang719/Machine-Learning-Systems/03-Basic/01-Machine Learning System/01-CUDA Stream.md

 ![Automatic Scalability.](../images/automatic-scalability.png)

+The  Streaming Multiprocessors (SM) can run multiple concurrent thread blocks, which suggests it is better to leverage multiple block to max the computation capability.

 >  A GPU is built around an array of Streaming Multiprocessors (SMs) (see [Hardware Implementation](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#hardware-implementation) for more details).
 A multithreaded program is partitioned into blocks of threads that execute independently from each other, so that a GPU with more multiprocessors will automatically execute the program in less time than a GPU with fewer multiprocessors.